Railroad switch: Three way

-Plate switch
+Plate

 A plate switch incorporates the tapered points of a typical switch into a self-contained plate.
 Each point blade is moved separately by hand.
 Plate switches are only used for double-flanged wheels, with wheels running through the plates on their flanges, guided by the edges of the plate and the movable blade.

-Because plate switches can only be used by double-flanged wheels and at extremely low speeds, they are typically only found on hand-worked narrow gauge lines.

 Off-railer

 The off-railer is a system of installing a turnout over and above some plain track, without having to cut or replace that track.
 It is useful for installing temporary branches on agricultural railways, and sidings for track machines on mainline rails.
 Special ramps lift the wheels off the normal track, and then the off-railer curves away as required.
 Decauville has such a system.

-It is a bit like a drawbridge crossing.
+It is similar to a drawbridge crossing.

 Interlaced turnout

-An interlaced turnout is a different method of splitting a track into three divergent paths.
-It is an arrangement of two standard turnouts, one left- and one right-handed, in an "interlaced" fashion.
+An interlaced turnout is a method of splitting a track into three or more divergent paths.
+It is an arrangement of two standard turnouts, usually one left- and one right-handed, in an "interlaced" fashion.
 The points of the second turnout are positioned between the points and the frog of the first turnout.
-In common with other forms of three way turnouts an additional common-crossing is required.
-Due to the inherent complexity of the arrangement, interlaced turnouts are normally only used in locations where space is exceptionally tight, such as station throats or industrial areas within large cities.
-Interlaced turnouts can also be found in some yards, where a series of switches branching off to the same side are placed so close together that the points of one switch are placed before the frog of the preceding switch.
+In common with other forms of three way turnouts an additional frog is required.

-Wye switch
+Wye

 A wye switch (Y points) has trailing ends which diverge symmetrically and in opposite directions.
 The name originates from the similarity of their shape to that of the letter Y. Wye switches are usually used where space is at a premium.
 In North America this is also called an "equilateral switch" or "equilateral turnout".
 Common switches are more often associated with mainline speeds, whereas wye switches are generally low-speed yard switches.

 One advantage of wye switches is that they can have a coarser frog angle using the same radius of curvature than a common switch.
 This means that they give rise to a less severe speed restriction than the diverging branch of a common switch, without having to resort to more expensive switches with a moving frog.
 For this reason they are sometimes used on a main line where it splits into two equally important branches or at the ends of a single track section in an otherwise double track line.